 Rideshare insurance will likely cost you more than your traditional car insurance policy, but in return, you're better protected while driving for Lyft.
 This insurance is not available everywhere and only through a select group of carriers, though that group is expanding.
 The coverages that come with a rideshare policy are extremely valuable, though, because you and your vehicle will be protected whether you have a passenger or are between rides, which is not the case with your personal policy.

 Before you drive for Lyft, be sure to contact your car insurance company to ask about its policy for Lyft drivers.
-This will help you evaluate if you need to seek other coverages, like rideshare insurance, in order to have sufficient protection while on the job.
+This will help you evaluate if you need to seek other coverages, like rideshare insurance, to have sufficient protection while on the job.
 Additionally, if you don't alert your personal auto insurer that you're driving for Lyft, it may drop your coverages, meaning all of your policies, like home or renters coverages as well.
 If you do not communicate 100% honestly with your auto insurance company, they can refuse to sell you policies at all.

 Are you a Lyft driver?
 Does your personal auto insurer cover you while you're driving for Lyft?
 Let us know by leaving a review of your insurance company.